CHARACTER CREATION

 Changes to Established Characters

-Players may proactively request character changes to refine or correct their characters, as long as the update maintains narrative grounding.
+Players may proactively request character changes to refine or correct their characters, as long as the update maintains narrative grounding, i.e. no changes to established canon.

 Major revisions are easiest early in a campaign; later changes should be minor to avoid disrupting established game arcs.